-Wild Hearts Release Date: Gameplay, Trailer, and Story
+Wild Hearts Release Date - Gameplay, Trailer, And Story

 Wild Hearts gameplay

 Similar to games like Monster Hunter, Wild Hearts is a third-person action role-playing game.
 Players take control of a character and explore a wide-open map.
-The game’s main draw is the large monsters that roam the land.
+The game’s main draw is the large monsters that roam the land, called Kemonos.
 Players are tasked with tracking down these monsters and hunting them down.
-While there is not much news yet regarding what the game offers, the trailer shows quite a bit of gameplay.
 For starters, players have access to a variety of weapons.
-The trailer shows the players using a katana, a bow, and what appears to be an umbrella.
+This includes weapons such as the Karakuri Katanas, Nodachis, Bows, Bladed Wagasas, Canons, Clawblades, Karakuri Staffs, and Mauls.
 Each of these weapons has strengths and weaknesses, so players should choose based on their play style.
 Of course, some weapons may be better for hunting down specific monsters, but that is for the player to discover.

 Other than the weapons, the player also has access to what appears to be clockwork-like equipment.
-These equipment offers a variety of uses to the player.
-For example, one of the players in the trailer summoned a tower that had a hammer, which swung at the monster.
-Another player created a tower that had a miniature helicopter, which they grabbed onto to avoid the monster’s swings.
-Ballistas that shoot roped arrows, as well as simple towers are also in the video.
-The equipment is not limited to these towers.
-It can also affect weapons, as seen in the player’s katana extending and swinging like a whip.
+This equipment offers a variety of uses to the player.
+We actually wrote an article about the various Karakuri gadgets you have access to.
+Here’s a quick rundown to get you acquainted.
+The Karakuri gadgets players have access to are split into two categories: Basic Karakuris and Fusion Karakuris.

+Basic Karakuris do simple things, such as help the player jump higher, create platforms, glide, place torches, and more.
+Fusion Karakuris, on the other hand, combine various Basic Karakuris to create more complicated jobs.
+For example, the Bulwark allows players to block Kemono attacks.
+There’s also the aptly named Pounder, which pounds Kemonos with a giant hammer.

-Like other games of this type, players are most likely able to trade in parts they gathered from hunting monsters for better armor and weapons.
+Like other games of this type, players will trade in parts they gathered from hunting monsters for better armor and weapons.
 This is the game’s main progression system.
+It will also have a story that the player can follow as they progress through the game.

 The game is playable solo but also allows multiplayer play.